Seajora/Conflicts/README.md

-# 3 items about me
+# 4 items about me
 I like sport
 I like eat
 I like sleep
+I like swim